TASHKENT -- Russian politicians and media are continuing to hype a supposed build-up of "Islamic State" (IS) militants in northern Afghanistan.

 IS is planning to create a "Greater Khorasan" in Afghanistan and Central Asia, while attacks could target infrastructure; security agencies, diplomatic missions and foreign citizens, said Patrushev.

-Patrushev's words were backed up by Russian propaganda outlets like Sputnik and the Federal News Agency, which has been linked to the Internet Research Agency "troll factory" in Saint Petersburg.
+Patrushev's words were backed up by Russian propaganda outlets like Sputnik and the Federal News Agency, which has been linked to the Internet Research Agency "troll factory" in St. Petersburg.

 In December and January, these outlets attempted to convince Central Asians of a genuine threat coming from IS in Afghanistan, publishing materials by pro-Kremlin political analysts with strident headlines such as "Group from Asian Islamic State Could Take Hold in Afghanistan".